webtoknow/fx-trading-app/Week_05/Theory/README.md

-# Week 5 - Development
+# Week 5 - Create Login and Register pages with Angular

 ## Table of contents